Skip to main content

 Seeking recruitment credentials from a professional organization such as the Society for Human Resource Management (SHRM) can highlight your related skills and set you apart from other job seekers, said Carnes.
 SHRM offers specialty certifications that can help demonstrate recruitment knowledge, including certifications in talent acquisition, employment immigration and building an inclusive and diverse workplace.

-Carnes also suggested looking into AIRS Talent Acquisition Training, such as Certified Diversity and Inclusion Recruiter (CDR) and Certified Social Media Recruiter.
+Carnes also suggested looking into AIRS Talent Acquisition Training, such as Certified Diversity Recruiter (CDR) and Certified Social and New Media Recruiter (CSMR).

 How to Be a Good Recruiter